 New Boston is a very small village located in the state of Ohio.
 With a population of 2,174 people and two constituent neighborhoods, New Boston is the 409th largest community in Ohio.
 Much of the housing stock in New Boston was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, New Boston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Boston is a village of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in New Boston who work in food service (17.30%), personal care services (10.34%), and office and administrative support (9.66%).
+Unlike some villages, New Boston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Boston are a mix of both white- and blue-collar jobs.
+Overall, New Boston is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in New Boston who work in food service (18.38%), teaching (14.43%), and office and administrative support (11.66%).

 The people who call New Boston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Boston residents report their race to be White, followed by Asian.
-Important ancestries of people in New Boston include Irish, English, Welsh, and Dutch.
+Important ancestries of people in New Boston include Irish, English, Scottish, and Polish.

 The most common language spoken in New Boston is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Chinese and West Germanic languages.